-We aim to offer all 5 topics but cannot guarantee this.
+We aim to offer all the 4 topics above but cannot guarantee this.

 Teaching takes place in the modernised laboratories.
 Classes usually consist of 16-18 students.

-Lessons may consist of theory and notes, lecturing, data analysis, comprehension passages, practicals - group or individual, discussions, videos, computer simulations.
-Students may give their own presentations on selected topics.
+Lessons may include problem solving, demonstrations, group and class discussions, computer simulations, individual and group practicals, data analysis, comprehension passages, and videos.
+Students may be asked to give their own presentations on selected topics.

 Students would be expected to have 7,8 or 9 grade in Physics and one other Science subject (students from outside Latymer could have Science and Additional Science, both at A or A*), AND in Mathematics.

 Paper 1 Written Paper 2 hours Weighting: 34% of total A2 Level marks This paper examines all of the AS material, but at a higher level This paper is comprised of two sections: Section A will comprise of 25 multiple choice questions and Section B will short and long answer questions.
 All questions are compulsory.
 The paper will have 85 raw marks.

 Paper 2 Written Paper 2 hours Weighting: 34% of total A2 Level marks This paper examines all of the A Level material, and will assume knowledge of the AS material This paper is comprised of two sections: Section A will comprise of 25 multiple choice questions and Section B will short and long answer questions.
 All questions are compulsory.
 The paper will have 85 raw marks.